syncfusion-content/javascript-docs/readme.md

 ## General
 * Do not bold the words unnecessarily.
 * Use [inline code style](http://kramdown.gettalong.org/quickref.html#inline-code) wherever it is possible to highlight the keywords, variables or one line code examples that come within the paragraph.
-* Todo -> How to highlight the keyboard shortcuts like this?
-[Stackoverflow](http://meta.stackexchange.com/questions/26207/how-can-i-format-as-keyboard-keys)

 ### Cross-reference
 * Link within the page (if you have a title with space, use hyphen (-))